 A breast cancer diagnosis can have a severe financial impact, especially if a client cannot work during treatment.
-In 2021 we provided 814 occasions of financial hardship assistance (443 in 2020), predominantly in the form of food and fuel vouchers or payment of a utility bill to help those struggling to make ends meet with basic living needs.
+In 2022, 408 clients accessed our Financial Assistance Program, predominantly for food and fuel vouchers or payment of a utility bill whilst struggling to make ends meet with basic living needs.